Pretty Little Liars (novel series): Overview

 The series is loosely divided into arcs, chronicling the introduction and reveal of each "A".
-Set in the suburbs of Philadelphia, the series follows the lives of four teenage girls nicknamed the Pretty Little Liars or simply the Liars, whose clique falls apart after the disappearance of their queen bee leader, Alison DiLaurentis.
+Set in the suburbs of Rosewood, Pennsylvania, the series follows the lives of four teenage girls nicknamed the Pretty Little Liars or simply the Liars, whose clique falls apart after the disappearance of their queen bee leader, Alison DiLaurentis.
 Three years after her mysterious disappearance, the girls begin receiving intimidating messages from an anonymous character named "A".
 "A" threatens to expose their secrets, including long-forgotten ones they thought only Alison knew.
 Shortly after the messages begin, Alison's body is discovered buried in her yard.
-The books progress with the four girls trying to figure out the identity of "A" and facing many dangerous obstacles and twists as they do so.
+The books progress with the four girls trying to figure out the identity of "A" and facing many dangerous obstacles as they do.

 Characters

 The series has many characters, most of them recurring.
 The main characters are:

-Spencer Hastings: Spencer is a headstrong, intelligent, overachieving girl who comes from the wealthy Hastings family and is usually forced into winning everything.
+Spencer Hastings: Spencer is a headstrong, intelligent, overachieving girl who comes from the wealthy Hastings family and is forced into winning everything.
+She has wavy blonde hair and wears preppy outfits when not in sports clothes.